Popular Canadian tax credits and deductions (2025)

 Notable tax credits

-There are dozens of potential tax credits that can help you reduce your taxes, like those related to moving expenses or child care.
+There are dozens of potential tax credits that can help you reduce your taxes, like those related to moving expenses or childcare.
 Here are just a few of the more common ones to highlight their potential.

 First-Time Home Buyers’ Tax Credit (HBTC)